MEET ST JOSEPH'S SCHOOL COUNCIL

 This is what the School council said about their roles:

-We talk about ' how to make the school a better place.'
+We talk about ' how we can make school a healthier and better place'

 ‘To make learning as fun as can be at school so Children put their heart into it.’